- ADA Notice

 - Revised and submitted Final ADA Access Plan based on City Council and public comments.

 - Adopted Public Right-of-Way ADA Access Plan by City Council resolution.

 (Adopted Via Resolution 23-14 on October 12, 2023)

 The City of Sultan City Council adopted the ADA Access Plan for the Public Right-of-Way on October 12, 2023 by Resolution 23-14.
 The City will provide progress updates to demonstrate where barriers to accessibility have been removed from the public right of way in accordance with the ADA Access Plan.

 Have an idea about how to make Sultan’s public right-of-way facilities more accessible to people with limited mobility, vision, hearing, or cognitive disabilities?
 Here are ways to let us know!

 Take our 5-10 minute online survey

 Take the survey to let us know where you experience physical barriers in the City’s public right-of-way, or other barriers to City services, programs, and activities.
-The survey will close at 11:59pm on June 30, 2023.

 - Click here to take the survey (this survey is screen-reader friendly)